afaferz/afaferz/README.md

 <br />

 ## 📫 How to reach me
-U can send me a e-mail start, send me a message on [LinkedIn][linkedin-url] or a smoke signal too 🌬 hehehe </br>
+U can send me a message on [LinkedIn][linkedin-url]</br>
-Anyone I will respond the most faster with I can :D
+I will respond the most faster with I can :D